 I don't have the bandwidth or the headcount to go and have a huge team trying to keep our servers up all the time, trying to mitigate those attacks.
 And that's when you go and turn to a vendor to go and say, "Look, this is your core competency.
 Please do that for us because you're gonna do better than we can."

-Cloudflare allows us to go and look like we have a huge international presence by having over 115 different servers worldwide.
+Cloudflare allows us to go and look like we have a huge international presence by having over 275 different data centers worldwide.
 We go and essentially push our data out to those sort of edge servers.
 And that allows from our end user perspective to have a faster experience because the servers are right next to them, right?
 So there are very few hops.
 So even though they're in Australia or in Asia, they have an incredible experience using Crunchbase because of that CDN.

 The most critical thing is that they can rely on us.
 They know that when they go to Crunchbase.com, they find the thing that they expect in having that server up and running.
 Cloudflare lets us deliver on that promise that expectation that the user has by being up and running.